Kristute/TheSite/README.md

 # TheSite
-Open it on index.html
-Improving html and css experience
+Improving html and css experience without framework.
+Open it on index.html.
-Without framework